CharlieGo19/agorah-marketplace-api/README.md

 1. docker compose up : this will create database & tables.
 2. npx prisma db pull : this will create schemas for prisma based on 1.
 3. npx generate client : this will generate client based on 2.

+# Potential Bugs:

+What happens when token is infinate?
+Set hard limit to what we will store.

+# TODO